vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.2_FASTA-Files/FASTA-Exercise-4_Working-with-FASTA-Files.md

     Add file extension why the file extensions matter to the user and not code How the two alphabets are different between protein and DNA More samples for Exercise 3
-    Needs solution code for fasta_reader - in the bin directory on Gordon's computer Have a protein and dna sample for data
+    Needs solution code for fasta_reader - in the Code directory on Gordon's computer Have a protein and dna sample for data

     Exercises following: